South African Heritage Dessert Origins

 Whether you call it ‘amagwinya’ or ‘vetkoek’, this leavened and deepfried dough is downright delicious!
 The Zulu and Afrikaans nomenclature both translate to ‘fat cake’.
 Amagwinya is believed to have Dutch roots and is similar to the Dutch Oliebollen, which was eventually brought to South Africa through slaves and traders.

-We’ve created a slightly different, yet equally tasty recipe: Amagwinya with Chocolate Crème Pâtissière & Cherries.
+Try our dessert take: Amagwinya with Chocolate Crème Pâtissière & Cherries.

 When you think ‘local desserts’, none seem quintessentially more South African than the humble Milk Tart.
 The flavour has become so synonymous with South African culture, and you’ll struggle to find a South African who doesn’t love it!

-There are lots of variations of Milk Tart but our top honours go to the fridge version — a smooth, creamy milk custard set in a crumbly biscuit base.
-It has just the right amount of jiggle and a whisper of cinnamon on top.
+There are lots of variations of Milk Tart, but our top honours go to the fridge version – a smooth, creamy milk custard set in a crumbly biscuit base.
+It has just the right amount of ‘jiggle’ and a whisper of cinnamon on top.
 It’s perfection and that’s all there is to it.
 Try our Deep Dish Condensed Milk Tart for double the deliciousness!

 PEPPERMINT CRISP TART